ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-library.md

 1. Install and test one package (or set of packages) at a time
 1. Commit after each successful install so you always have a fall-back point

+**Note:** if you are lucky enough to need a major Angular upgrade, the Angular team has a <a href="https://update.angular.io/" target = "_blank">really cool tool</a> to help with that.

 Let's walk through this process together in class.

 ## Conclusion